flant/addon-operator/examples/201-sysctl-tuner-values/README.md

 ## Example module with values

 Example of a sysctl tuner for nodes.
 Helm chart starts DaemonSet that periodically change sysctl parameters.
-Parameters are defined in values.yaml and can be added or overridden in cm/addon-operator.
+The difference from [101-module-sysctl-tuner](../101-module-sysctl-tuner) is that parameters are defined in values.yaml and can be added or overridden in cm/addon-operator.

 Useful parameters for production nodes can be found in [Brendan Gregg's Blog](http://www.brendangregg.com/blog/2017-12-31/reinvent-netflix-ec2-tuning.html).

 > Note: this module will not revert sysctl parameters.
 Do not experiment on production nodes!

 ### run